tiimgreen/github-cheat-sheet/README.md

 :shipit:
 :+1:

-The full list of supported Emojis on GitHub can be found [here](http://www.emoji-cheat-sheet.com/).
+The full list of supported Emojis on GitHub can be found [here](http://www.emoji-cheat-sheet.com/) or [here](https://github.com/scotch-io/All-Github-Emoji-Icons).

 The top 5 used Ejmojis on GitHub are: